Meet the Owner:

 Born in Chatham, Drew went to Chatham elementary and middle schools before heading to the Berkshires for boarding school.
 He studied finance at the University of Colorado at Boulder and says he “minored” in skiing, taking full advantage of the fabulous mountain resorts in the Rockies.
 After college, Drew spent the next 20 years involved in finance working at Lehman Brothers first, then with a firm specializing in start-up small specialty companies which eventually took he and his family to Florida.

 Throughout his post-college days, Drew continued to spend summers and holidays in Chatham with his family there.
 The dream of re-locating back to his hometown became a reality when he learned that the Captain’s House Inn was for sale.
 He knew of its grandeur from the days when the Chatham Bars Inn would refer business to the Captain’s House Inn during the busy convention and social seasons and remembered its reputation for a fabulous high tea service and great customer service.
-Over a two-month (or so) period the negotiations took place and on December 18, 2019 the keys were turned over to Drew and his business partner, Todd, as new owners of the Captain’s House Inn.
+Over a two-month (or so) period the negotiations took place and on December 18, 2019 the keys were turned over to Drew, as the new owner of the Captain’s House Inn.

 Claude Edwards is the wife of Dan (our maintenance man) and is our magnificent assistant chef.
 A talented cook with an eye for detail, Claude is part of our seasonal staff and hails from Jamaica.
 Claude has been at the Captain’s House Inn for more than 10 years and holds the distinction of being the longest serving member of our team.